 The Tajik government and Islamist-led United Tajik Opposition signed power-sharing accords last June, declaring an end to the civil war, but the peace process has been plagued by problems.

+Lynch said the Tajik war demonstrates the "weakness of post-Soviet statehood" and illustrates the often "conflictual" relationship between the center and the regions in the new independent states.
 The war represents the "collapse of a state along regional lines" more than some "ideological contest between so-called conservative communists and Islamo-democrats, as it's sometimes portrayed."

 Lynch said the break-up of the Soviet Union led to a resurgence of regional rivalries, with clan systems vying for control or regional independence, a process compounded by economic dislocation creating pressures for devolved economic and political power.

 The Tajik war is also a reminder of potential problems arising from the re-emergence of Islam in the region.
 He said the war does not represent a battle between secular and religious models of development, but its religious element must be understood.

 He said: "Political Islam has served as a channel for the expression of political and economic discontent, and has thus increased its appeal, particularly to the regions in Tajikistan."

 Lynch said the breakdown of law and order in Tajikistan could also threaten the security of the rest of the region,.

 He said an explosion in crime reflects the collapse of central power; the rise of regionalism; economic dislocation; proliferation of conventional weaponry; and also of informal armed militias.

 He said narcotics smuggling makes the Tajikistan conflict hard to resolve, and is a direct threat to the other Central Asians.

 He said: "As in the Afghan war, there are too many groups that have a stake in the disorder and no desire for the restoration of centralized power."
 In addition, neither the government nor the Tajik opposition have full control over their field commanders.

 He said: "The Tajik civil war is more than an enduring hot spot on Central Asia's periphery.
 It's a powerful reminder to every Central Asian state of the dilemmas they face in the consolidation of their independence, in terms of defining their statehood."